 Gas ovens can be challenging to light or startup- you have to take extra caution not to get your face too close to the compartment since gas is involved.
 Electric ovens, on the other hand, are easier to start up.
 You plug it in and choose the desired temperature for preheating, like electric cooktops.
 These come in handy for restaurants, since they can make more food faster.

 In terms of temperature control, it’s easier to control the temperature of a gas range.
-It’s also easy to adjust the temperature in small increments with a gas range or stove.
+It’s also easy to adjust in small increments with a gas range or stove.
 The temperature of electric ovens isn’t that convenient to change midway through your baking.

 So which wins the game, gas or electric ranges?